Fatin Shidqia: Performances on X Factor Indonesia

-On 7 December, Fatin held concert to launching her debut album on RCTI titled "Fatin For You".
+On 7 December, Fatin held a concert to launching her debut album on RCTI titled "Fatin For You".
 On that show, Fatin collaboration with Kevin Aprilio, Mikha Angelo, Al Ghazali, New Kingz, and Gamaliel.
 And the end of the show, Fatin was surprised that her album got multiplatinum in 3 weeks after released.

 On 28 December, Fatin received 4 nominations at 2013 Expose Awards for Celeb of The Year, Female Singer of The Year, Song of The Year, and Newcomer of The Year and won the latter awards.

-2014-present: Second Album and Debut Film
+2014 - present: Second Album and Debut Film

-On January 20, 2014, Fatin appeared on Konser KFC Adu Bintang 2 alongside Indonesian musicians such as Ahmad Dhani, Indra Lesmana, Krisdayanti, Titi DJ, Ruth Sahanaya, Marcell Siahaan, Bunga Citra Lestari, Mulan Jameela, Ari Lasso, Judika, Sammy Simorangkir, and Mike Mohede.
+On 20 January 2014, Fatin appeared on Konser KFC Adu Bintang 2 alongside Indonesian musicians such as Ahmad Dhani, Indra Lesmana, Krisdayanti, Titi DJ, Ruth Sahanaya, Marcell Siahaan, Bunga Citra Lestari, Mulan Jameela, Ari Lasso, Judika, Sammy Simorangkir, and Mike Mohede.
 On the show, Fatin performed a duet with Mulan Jameela singing Pertama by Reza Artamevia.
-On January 21, Fatin attended 2014 Dahsyatnya Awards and performed "Aku Memilih Setia" alongside Citra Scholastika.
+On 21 January, Fatin attended 2014 Dahsyatnya Awards and performed "Aku Memilih Setia" alongside Citra Scholastika.
 On the show, Fatin received award for "Penyanyi Pendatang Baru Terdahsyat (Outstanding Newcomer Singer)".
-On April 5, 2014, Fatin attended the 17th Panasonic Gobel Awards and performed a medley of "Aku Memilih Setia" and "Dia Dia Dia".
-On May 20, Fatin released the music video for her single featuring The Overtunes titled "Kaulah Kamuku".
-On June 13, 2014, Fatin appeared on 2014 Nickelodeon Indonesia Kids' Choice Awards, in which she won the "Favorite Singer" award and performed "Happy" by Pharrell Williams with Ayu Ting Ting and Cakra Khan.
-On June 19, Fatin appeared on 2014 Anugerah Musik Indonesia and performed "Aku Memilih Setia" alongside Repvblik.
+On 5 April 2014, Fatin attended the 17th Panasonic Gobel Awards and performed a medley of "Aku Memilih Setia" and "Dia Dia Dia".
+On 20 May, Fatin released the music video for her single featuring The Overtunes titled "Kaulah Kamuku".
+On 13 June 2014, Fatin appeared on 2014 Nickelodeon Indonesia Kids' Choice Awards, in which she won the "Favorite Singer" award and performed "Happy" by Pharrell Williams with Ayu Ting Ting and Cakra Khan.
+On 19 June, Fatin appeared on 2014 Anugerah Musik Indonesia and performed "Aku Memilih Setia" alongside Repvblik.
 Fatin also received 5 awards from 8 nominations including awards for "Best New Artist" and "Best Female Pop Soloist" beating Raisa and Andien.

-Fatin made her acting debut in an Indonesian movie titled Dreams, which was released on March 10, 2016.
+Fatin made her acting debut in an Indonesian movie titled Dreams, which was released on 10 March 2016.
 Fatin starred alongside two big names in Indonesian film industry, Mathias Muchus and Fauzi Baadila.

-Fatin sang the original soundtrack for the movie titled "Away", which became the first English-language song she ever recorded.
+Fatin sang the original soundtrack for the movie titled "Away", which became the first English language song she ever recorded.